pabloCode010/pabloCode010/README.md

 ## About Me

-<p align="left">Hello, my name is Pablo, I study computer science at the university, I like to keep constantly learning.</p>
+<p align="left">Hello, my name is Pablo, I study Informatics at the university, I like to keep constantly learning.</p>

 ### 🛠 Language and tools: